-The Commerce profile of our Social Science program is a two (2) year, pre-university study option that is designed to ensure that the student acquires diversified skills through a well-balanced mixture of the social sciences and mathematics.
+Social Science: Commerce is a two-year pre-university DEC program that is designed to ensure that students acquire diversified skills through a well-balanced mixture of the social sciences and mathematics.
 By exposing students to the study of administration, economics, history, humanities, political science, psychology, and mathematics, they will be well equipped to advance to higher education in a broad range of commerce-related studies.
 Additionally, the program offers a solid foundation in research methods.

-Upon graduation, students from this program generally pursue university studies in disciplines related to finance, such as accounting, industrial relations, economics, administration, law, marketing, supply chain management, and more.
+The Commerce profile, of the Social Science DEC, allows graduates to pursue university studies in disciplines related to commerce or the social sciences such as accounting, finance, human resources management, industrial relations, political science, economics, administration, law, marketing, supply chain management, and more.

 APPLICATION DEADLINES FOR

 IS THIS FOR YOU?

 The Social Science Commerce DEC program is an ideal study option for the student who wants to: